davidbwaters/legacy-bundle-snowpack-plugin/readme.md

 ---

 ## Setup
 Setup is super simple.
+First install:
+`npm install --dev legacy-bundle-snowpack-plugin` or
+`yarn add --dev legacy-bundle-snowpack-plugin`

+---

 Add a script file for your legacy code and add `imports` for your entry point and any non-Babel pollyfills you want to add:

 `src/scripts/legacy.js`
 ```